christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-00.md

 are references to a subordinate host name of the domain.
 E.g. "ns.example.com" is an domain internal reference when used as a name server for "example.com".

 Registry internal references
-are references to a host name within the same regitry.
+are references to a host name within the same registry.
 E.g. "ns.example.com" is an domain internal reference when used as a name server for "example2.com".

-Reistry external references
+Registry external references
-are references to a host name outside of the regitry.
+are references to a host name outside of the registry.
 E.g. "ns.example.net" is an domain internal reference when used as a name server for "example.com".

 Deletion of a host name while still being referenced may lead to severe security risks for the referencing domain.